 How NOT to Smother a New College Roommate

-As you start college, you may be relieved to find that you get along wonderfully with your new roommate.
+As you start college in the US, you may be relieved to find that you get along wonderfully with your new roommate.
 While it’s great to be fast friends, you also have to live together, which makes this relationship different from a typical friendship.

-For this reason, try to find the balance between being a friend and not overwhelming your new roommate with your presence every second of the day!
+For this reason, try to find the balance between being a friend and not overwhelming your new roommate with your presence every second of every day!

 Otherwise, you risk getting tired of each other before the first round of finals even comes around.